python-attrs/cattrs/docs/customizing.rst

     TestClass(number=1)

-This behavior can only be applied to classes or to the default for the `GenConverter`, and has no effect when generating unstructuring functions.
+This behavior can only be applied to classes or to the default for the `Converter`, and has no effect when generating unstructuring functions.

 ``rename``
 ----------